Have you experienced a burning sensation on your scalp and nearby skin during hair dye application? If yes, you may have a hair dye allergy.

 - How To Prevent Hair Dye Allergy?

-How Common Is It For Hair Dyes To Have An Allergic Reaction?
+How Often Do Hair Dyes Cause An Allergic Reaction?

 As many as 42% of people who dye their hair report mild reactions like headache and itchiness in the scalp.
 Of these, 67% experience the symptoms within an hour of using the hair dye .

-Another aspect is that hair dye allergies are more common in individuals over 50 years of age .
-This is because the body’s immunity to fight allergens reduces as we grow old and the skin becomes more susceptible to react to foreign elements.
+Also, hair dye allergies are more common in individuals over 50 years of age .
+This is because the body’s immunity to fight allergens reduces as we grow older and the skin becomes more susceptible to react to foreign elements.

 How Can You Tell If You Are Allergic To Hair Dye?